fabgrid/docs/src/i2dc/index.md

 #### Shunt Resistor

 What's gonna be the value of the shunt?
 According to its datasheet, the INA169 operates best if the upper input voltage is between 50 and 100mV.
-Let's choose the lower bound because it's gonna cut down losses and will surely yield a nice 1e^x resistor value with our 5A spec:
+Let's choose the lower bound in order to minimize voltage drop and because surely yields a nice <math><msup><mn>10</mn><mi>x</mi></msup></math> resistor value with our 5A spec:

 <math>
 	<mi>R</mi>